CBEP-SoCB/Portland_Harbor_Toxics_sum/Graphics/Final_Graphic_sum.md

 relative percent difference.
 That does not engender great confidence in the data….

-We have to pick this up again later, when we calculate values for Pesticide Totals.
+We pick this up again later, when we calculate values for Pesticide Totals.

 ## Assemble Data with Maximum Likelihood Estimates of Non-detects